 This tutorial on how to make a simple toiletry bag is perfect if you’re looking to make a dent in your fabric stash while finally tackling the whole ‘adding a zipper to a bag that stands up straight’.

-I started making this specific type of toiletry bag after learning that Hope In A Suitcase is always in need of tween & teen toiletry bags for the foster children they serve.
+I started making this specific type of toiletry bag after learning that Hope In A Suitcase (HIAS) is always in need of tween & teen toiletry bags for the foster children they serve.

 After connecting with Marsha from HIAS I learned more about their exact needs.